pryv/dev-site/source/faq-api.md

 You can define any custom type as long as it follows [this structure](/event-types/#basics).
 See the [Getting started guide - Data modelling](/getting-started/#events/) for more information.

-### Is there a limit in the number of event types to be used in a stream ?
+### Can I limit the number of event types to be used in a stream ?

 There is no limitation in terms of event types per stream.
 A stream acts like a “folder” in which you can put any type of information.
-If you wish to give a Pryv access token to an external service and to control its use of the access, you can give it a “limited” access type- `create-only`- which allows it to only create events in the streams.
+If you wish to give a Pryv access token to an external service and to control its use of the access, you can give it a “limited” access type - `create-only` - which allows it to **only** create events in the streams (more information on the different permission levels [here](https://api.pryv.com/reference/#access)).

 ### Are my events content validated?